El-houdhaiffouddine/Docker-essentials/README.md

  Docker compose made easy the manipulation of Docker technology.<br/>
 <h2>How to create a Docker image and run a Docker container ?</h2><br/>
 In this section, we are going to see how to create a docker image and how to transform that image into a container.
-Creating a docker image and transform it into a docker container requires 3 steps which are : Writing the Dockerfile content, building the docker image and creating the docker container.<br/>
+Creating a docker image and transform it into a docker container requires 3 steps which are : Writing the Dockerfile content, building the docker image and creation of the docker container.<br/>
-<h3>Writing the Dockerfile content</h3><br/>
+<h3>1.
+Writing the Dockerfile content</h3><br/>
 A Dockerfile is a specific text file without extension (example, .exe, .txt, pdf) used in Docker to write all the necessary instructions that the Docker engine should use to build (create) a docker image.
 Creating a docker image, requires the creating of this file by naming it <b>Dockerfile</b> or with your preferred name.
 Once you created this file, you can add your preferred instructions inside the file and then build your docker image.
 A docker instruction is just a simple docker command followed by options which are used by the docker daemon to create the docker image.
 A docker instruction is composed by a code mneumonic plus options and its input (example: os commands, ... ):<b> docker-instruction [option1 option2 ...] input</b>.<br/>